-Back in March this year I attended Whisky Birmingham 2015 with a close friend.
+In March this year I attended Whisky Birmingham 2016 with a group of friends.
 This is an annual event run by The Birmingham Whisky Club which is open for anyone to attend though they do also run a membership scheme for those wanting something extra.
-This is the second whisky festival I have attended, the first being Whisky Live Dublin in 2012.
-After attending an event like Whisky Live which proclaims itself to be “the World’s premier whisky tasting show”, Whisky Birmingham had some rather large shoes to fill; and fill them it did!

-Edit: The Birmingham Whisky Club now have their own blog here on WordPress which I would highly recommend following: The Birmingham Whisky Club
+The Birmingham Whisky Club have their own blog here on WordPress which I would highly recommend following: The Birmingham Whisky Club

 Located in The Bond Company in Birmingham (UK) – a “unique complex of expertly renovated buildings which combine historic Victorian architecture with high-quality modern facilities.”
 (The Bond Company).